WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-10-18-automatically-scale-your-aks-cluster.md

 You can find the code of the demo on <a href="https://github.com/WolfgangOfner/MicroserviceDemo/blob/master/Infrastructure/AzureResources/Azure-resource-install-pipeline.yml" target="_blank" rel="noopener noreferrer">GitHub</a>.

 In [Azure Kubernetes Service - Getting Started](/azure-kubernetes-service-getting-started), I have created a new Azure Kubernetes Cluster with one node.
-This cluster works fine if you ignore the fact that one node does not provide high availability, but since the creation of the cluster, I have added more and more applications to it.
+This cluster works fine if you ignore the fact that one node does not provide high availability, but since the creation of the cluster, I have added more and more applications.
 When I have to scale one of my applications to several pods, the node runs out of resources and Kubernetes can't schedule the new pods.

 <div class="col-12 col-sm-10 aligncenter">
   <a href="/assets/img/posts/2021/10/New-Pods-can-not-be-scheduled.jpg"><img loading="lazy" src="/assets/img/posts/2021/10/New-Pods-can-not-be-scheduled.jpg" alt="New Pods can not be scheduled" /></a>